 When it comes to internships, we’ve all had our fair share of “what if” moments—what if I had done this one project differently?
 What if I had gotten to know so-and-so better?
 What if I had just gone up to my supervisor and asked the questions I wanted to ask?

-Collegiettes, it’s officially time to change the "what if" to the "just did."
+It’s officially time to change the “what if” to the “just did.”
 It’s pretty safe to say that we’re all trying to get the most learning and networking out of our internships, so don’t be hesitant to go up to your supervisor and ask a lot of good questions.
-You'll impress your boss and get some answers at the same time.
-Plus, you might never get another chance like this once your internship ends!
-So take advantage of your intern status now and check out these seven questions you should definitely ask your supervisor while you're still interning for her.
+You’ll impress your boss and get some answers at the same time.
+Plus, you might never get another chance like this once your internship ends.

 1. “Can I touch base with you about both your expectations of me and my personal goals for this internship?”